 A Death in the Family

-He smiled.
-The gun handled the test round fine; the felt recoil and kickback were almost nonexistent, a point owing as much to the heavy frame as the ported barrel.
-Assuming none of the parts cracked from the excessive force of the proof shot, the Crimson Hawk was ready to register and tour.
+But he smiled.
+The gun handled the test round fine; recoil and kickback were almost nonexistent.
+Assuming none of the parts cracked from the power of the proof shot, the Crimson Hawk was ready to register and tour.
 A quick check, in fact, proved the gun was still in pristine condition--except for the expected smell of smokeless powder, the gun was as good as new.

-A loud buzz echoed in the garage.
-Removing his phone from his pocket, Carlton checked the caller ID: it was Carter.
+A dull buzz echoed in the garage.
+Removing his earplugs, he pulled his phone from his pocket and checked the caller ID: it was Carter.
 "Hey boss."

 "How'd it go?"